 Studies like this seem to suggest that untreated sleep problems can have a holdover effect, wrecking sleep on subsequent nights.
 Tackling a sleep problem now could allow you to get the sleep you need later.

 In addition, research suggests that having a longstanding sleep problem can have a deep impact on your ability to tackle everyday life.
 In a study published in the journal Sleep and Breathing, researchers found that 25 percent of people with sleep problems had difficulty concentrating, and 18 percent had difficulty remembering things.
 These are not small problems.
 They could impact your work and relationships.

-And when sharing a mattress with someone, you have to consider the best way for both of you to get the best night’s sleep possible.
+And when sharing a mattress with someone, you have to do research the best mattresses and consider how both of you can get the best night’s sleep possible.
 Investing in a new mattress that is right for the both of you, and dealing with the issues that could be standing in the way of your sleep, is an investment in both your health and your future, which is well worth making.